untitled

-Mohamad Nahleh is Assistant Professor of architecture at The Ohio State University.
+Mohamad Nahleh is Assistant Professor of Architecture at The Ohio State University.
 His research and practice engage the fields of environmental history, cultural anthropology, and postcolonial literature in expanding the role and imagination of the night in architecture.
 Nahleh holds a Bachelor of Architecture from the American University of Beirut and a Master of Science in Architecture Studies from MIT.

 نايترَايز هي ممارسة معمارية تُفعّل الطاقات المكانية والتحرّرية للّيل لتخيّل آفاق جديدة للعمارة.